fnauman/ML_alpha2/README.md

 [arxiv.org/abs/1905.08193](https://arxiv.org/abs/1905.08193)

 This repository holds interactive python notebooks in relation to the *"Exploring helical dynamos with machine learning"* article.

-We explore various model fits for forced magnetohydrodynamic turbulence to understand the origin of large scale magnetic fields, a question of importance in many astrophysical contexts.
+*Summary*: We use regularized linear regression, random forests and Bayesian (Markov Chain Monte Carlo) fits for forced magnetohydrodynamic turbulence to compare it with large scale dynamo theory.
+We find that regularized linear regression performs the best, and this is due to the low dimensional organized dataset that we have.

 ## How to get started